-You should have received your annual rent notice at the beginning of March, letting you know what the weekly rent for your tenancy will be from April 2021 to March 2022.
+You should have received your rent notice at the beginning of March, letting you know what the weekly rent for your tenancy will be from April 2023 to March 2024.

-This year’s 1.5 per cent increase represents an average rise of £1.19 per week.
+This year’s 7 per cent increase is set in line with the rent cap implemented by central government and represents an average rise of £5.85 per week.

 The increase will help cover rises in inflation and ensure the council can continue to:

 - build more council homes.